Josh-Lawson/cosc349-assignment1/README.md

 ## VM 3: Admin Interface

-This vm will be responsible for running the back end of the application and will provide administrative functionality
+This vm will be responsible for running the admin web interface of the application, where administrators interact with the system with a higher level of privilege than regular users.

 Admin will be able to: